redgar598/CellNetVis/README.md

 ## Colour UMAP by Cell Type

-This function takes arguments as follows: seurat object, column name of cell type, a data.frame structured like “cell_cell_connections”.
+This function takes arguments as follows: seurat object (here d10x), column name of cell type (annotation in the example), a data.frame structured like “cell_cell_connections”.

 Optional arguments: ligand_cell_type - do you want to limit the curves drawn to only starting at one cell type of interest?
 For example only